-The accompanying consolidated financial statements have been prepared on a historical cost basis; disclosures of fair value have been included where required by IFRS.
+The accompanying Separate Financial Statements have been prepared on a historical cost basis; disclosures of fair value have been included where required by IFRS.

 i.
-Historical cost
+Historical cost.

 Historical cost is generally measured as the fair value of the consideration given in exchange for goods and services.